sandeeppatel2001/Intern_login_extention/readme.md

 # how hole code works???

-## You can see the complete code which is commented, the comments explain which function is doing what
+## You can see the complete code which is commented, the comments explain which function is doing what.

 ### some encryption process(https://github.com/mai1x9/internship-sandeep/tree/main/passwd-extension#readme)